manicprone/joint-kit/README.md

 // Dynamically generate the defined models: joint.generate({ modelConfig });

-// You can access all models using the syntax joint.model.<modelName>: if (joint.model.Profile) console.log('The Profile model exists !!!');
+// Access all models using the syntax joint.model.<modelName>: if (joint.model.Profile) console.log('The Profile model exists !!!');
 ```